mitchpaulus/neobem/README.md

-# idf-plus
+# BEMP

-`idf-plus` is a preprocessor programming language intended for the idf input files for EnergyPlus.
+`BEMP` is a preprocessor programming language intended for the idf input files for EnergyPlus.

 Have you ever wanted to: